Ron Francis Blake

 Ron Francis Blake (born May 23, 1972) is a trumpeter from Los Angeles.
-He has recorded and performed alongside numerous artists such as Elton John, Aaliyah, Ben Harper, Dr. Dre, and Ziggy Marley.
+He has recorded and performed alongside numerous artists such as The Rolling Stones, Elton John, Aaliyah, Ben Harper, Dr. Dre, and Ziggy Marley.
 Blake also played with Green Day on their American Idiot tour and appears on the live DVD Bullet in a Bible.
 He also recorded on their 2016 release Revolution Radio.

 Blake studied at Cal State Northridge.
 As a student, he won the 1992 International Trumpet Guild's Jazz Improvisation competition in Rotterdam.
 He also won 1st place in the local Dolo Coker Jazz Scholarship and Outstanding Trumpet Player in the Pacific Coast Jazz Festival.
 Blake went on to study at the California Institute of the Arts on a full scholarship and achieved his master's degree in Music.